 In addition, an estimated $200,000 (two staff-year equivalents) will be spent by grade 14 and 15 DOL staff managing the study and overseeing the contractor.
 Since the project will last seven years (including initial preparation, follow-up data collection, analysis and reporting), the annualized staff cost to the Federal government is $28,571 ($200,000 ÷ 7 years = $28,571).
 The total annualized cost to the government including staff cost and the costs of data collection is $620,877. ($4,146,140 + 200,000 ÷ 7 years = $620,877).

-15. Explain the reasons for any program changes or adjustments reported in Items 13 or 14 of the OMB Form 83-I.
+15. Explain the reasons for any program changes or adjustments reported on the burden worksheet.

 Recruitment and enrollment took longer than originally anticipated – extending from 12 to 18 months in order to achieve the study’s enrollment targets.
 As a result, the field period for each the follow-up surveys increased from 16 to 22 months in order to achieve sufficiently high response rates.
 The lengthier field period, coupled with the slow buildup of sample, increased overall data collection costs.